 Both databases track three related values: the OS-derived @@system_time_zone, the server-wide default @@global.time_zone, and each connection's @@session.time_zone.
 New sessions inherit the global value, functions such as NOW() follow the session setting, and TIMESTAMP columns are converted between the session time zone and UTC while DATETIME values stay as stored.

-Examples below use Linux package installs and systemd units because that is where option files and service restarts are easiest to verify.
+The command path uses Linux package installs, the MariaDB client name, and systemd service units.
+Use mysql instead of mariadb on Oracle MySQL packages when that is the installed client.
 The default global value is usually SYSTEM, so the server follows the host time zone until you set an explicit override; global changes affect only new connections; named zones such as Europe/Berlin require loaded time zone tables; and replicated servers should not mix different host time zones while still relying on SYSTEM.
 For stable cross-region behavior, keep the database on +00:00 unless the server truly must operate in a local civil time zone.

 SET GLOBAL changes the default only for new connections.
 Existing sessions keep their current session time zone until they reconnect or run SET SESSION time_zone = ... themselves.